 Yes.
 If there is a judgment against your ex-husband for an arrearage, the Illinois Department of Healthcare and Family Services can be notified and will provide the U.S. State Department with your ex-husband’s name.
 If his name is on the list and he tries to obtain or renew a passport, he will be denied until the arrearage is made current.

 How do attorneys charge for bringing enforcement proceedings, like contempt?

 Attorney’s fees in divorce and paternity proceedings cannot be based on a percentage, except there may be a contingent (percentage) fee for the enforcement of a support or maintenance arrearage.
 The usual contingent fee is often one-third of the amount collected.

-If, however, the amount involved is large and the enforcement will take little time (as, for example, when the obligor has a very large sum of money on deposit at a bank) then the child support recipient is better off hiring a lawyer by the hour.
+In other cases, however, the amount amount may be large and enforcement might take only a relatively small amount of time.
+For example, when the obligor has a 401(k).
+The child support recipient is better off in many such cases hiring a lawyer by the hour.

-My ex-husband disappeared over three years ago and owes child support in a substantial amount.
+My ex-husband disappeared over three years ago.
+He owes child support in a substantial amount.
 I cannot afford an attorney.
 Are any governmental services available to help me?

 If I hire a private attorney, can the lawyer request wage withholding?